The Promotion (film)

 The Promotion is a 2008 American comedy film written and directed by Steven Conrad.
 The film stars Seann William Scott, John C. Reilly, Jenna Fischer, Lili Taylor, Fred Armisen, and Gil Bellows.
 A look at the quest for the American Dream, it focuses on two grocery store managers vying for a promotion.

 The film premiered at South by Southwest in March 2008.
-Dimension Films released it on June 6, 2008.
+Dimension Films and Third Rail Releasing released it on June 6, 2008.

 Plot

 Doug Stauber is the assistant manager of a branch of Donaldson's, a supermarket chain in Chicago.
-He believes that he is a "shoo-in" for manager of a Donaldson's that is scheduled for construction just a few blocks away from his home.
+He believes that he is a shoo-in for manager of a Donaldson's that is scheduled for construction just a few blocks away from his home.
 Every day, Doug deals with the pressures of being the assistant manager.
-Among his ordeals are an unruly gang of teenagers loitering around the parking lot, the overwhelming amount of negative comments on the customer survey cards he collects (nearly all of which are caused by the gang's antics), a foreigner who constantly slaps him over a box of Teddy Grahams, and the rumors about him being a former Junior Olympics medalist in gymnastics.
+Among his ordeals are an unruly gang of teenagers loitering around the parking lot, the overwhelming amount of negative comments on the customer survey cards he collects (nearly all of which concern the gang's antics), a foreigner who constantly slaps him over a box of Teddy Grahams, and the rumors about him being a former Junior Olympics medalist in gymnastics.
 Then one day, Richard Wehlner and his family move in from Quebec, and he becomes assistant manager alongside Doug.

 Since Richard's arrival, it appears that he has replaced Doug as front-runner for the job.
 But it soon becomes clear that Richard has disadvantages of his own, such as a past substance abuse problem and a tendency to make inappropriate remarks.
 In one incident, both men are challenged by the board of directors over a sign posted on the deli section window, citing the deli clerk as Employee of the Month for "cutting the cheese".
 Richard admits being manager on duty when the sign was discovered, and explains that he had not realized that the phrase is derogatory to the American public (claiming that "cracking the cheese" is what Canadians say).
 The competition between Doug and Richard causes strain on their respective marriages.
-Doug is under financial pressure to get the job because he has begun to buy a house that he cannot afford if he is not promoted while his wife Jen ponders on going to night school.
+Doug is under financial pressure to get the job because he has begun to buy a house that he cannot afford if he is not promoted, while his wife ponders going to night school.
 Meanwhile, Richard's wife Laurie and daughter leave him to temporarily move to her parents' home in Scotland when she sees he is losing control and reverting to his previous behavioral problems.